ADEWUMI00777/Amazon-Product-Review-Analysis-DSA/README.md

 ## 🎯 Project Context

-This project was completed as a capstone for the **Data Skillup Africa (DSA) Data Analysis Training Program**.
+This project was completed as a capstone for the **Digital Skillup Africa (DSA) Data Analysis Training Program The Incubattor Hub**.
 It demonstrates my understanding of data cleaning, pivot analysis, and dashboard creation using real-world e-commerce data.

 ---